terraform-ibm-modules/terraform-ibm-container-registry/modules/endpoint/README.md

 # IBM Container Registry endpoint

 This submodule allows you to retrieve the IBM Container Registry endpoint for a specific region.
+Supported regions are listed in the [IBM Cloud Registry Overview](https://cloud.ibm.com/docs/Registry?topic=Registry-registry_overview#registry_regions).

 ### Usage